spelunky-fyi/overlunky/docs/script-api.md

 - as_robot
 - as_rockdog
 - as_scarab
+- as_sceptershot
 - as_scorpion
 - as_shopkeeper
 - as_shopkeeperclone
 - as_skeleton
 - as_slidingwallceiling
 - as_sorceress
+- as_soundshot
+- as_spark
 - as_sparktrap
 - as_sparrow
+- as_spear
+- as_specialshot
 - as_spider
 - as_spikeballtrap
 - as_stickytrap
+- as_stretchchain
 - as_tadpole
+- as_teleportingborder
+- as_tentaclebottom
 - as_terra
 - as_tiamat
+- as_tiamatshot
+- as_timedforcefield
 - as_totemtrap
 - as_transferfloor
 - as_tun